-The Veteran's Alzheimer’s disease is presumed to be due to herbicide exposure during service, but the Board has decided that a VA examination is needed to determine if this connection is more likely than not.
+The Veteran's Alzheimer’s disease is presumed to be due to herbicide exposure during service, but the claim will be remanded for further examination and consideration of whether this exposure caused his condition.

 - Claimed conditions